EntitySeaker/sliver-docs/API Reference/objects/registry.md

 # REGISTRY - object
-The registry a database containing the core and all other objects of sliver.
+The registry is a database containing the core and all other objects of sliver.
 This is a place where you can modify just about anything, so be careful and know what you're doing.

 ```c